icey830/restapiexpress/README.md

 -
 * create template for POST on instance
 * create template for PATCH on instance and collection
-* create template for PUT on instance and collection
+* create template for PUT on instance
-* create template for HEAD on instance and collection
+* verify HEAD on instance and collection is really the same as GET
 * create template for OPTIONS on instance and collection
 * create single sign on tables (Username, password, API-Token)
 * generete sessions based on user